Craskermasker/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a doctor and researcher working with people affected by amyotropic lateral sclerosis (ALS, also known as motor neuron disease).
-We use scanning and recording techniques (MRI, MEG, TMS) to map the activity of the brain and spinal cord in this disease.
-In particular, I work with people at risk of developing the disease in the future - to find and understand the earliest possible signs of disease.
-The long term aim is earlier diagnosis and better treatment of neurodegenerative disease.
-I work as a clinical research fellow at the University of Oxford, supervised by Prof. Martin Turner and Prof. Charlotte Stagg.
+I'm a doctor and researcher working with people affected by amyotropic lateral sclerosis (ALS, or motor neuron disease).
+We use scanning and recording techniques (MRI, MEG, TMS) to map brain and spinal cord activity.
+This will hopefully lead to earlier diagnosis and better treatment.
+I work at the University of Oxford, supervised by Prof. Martin Turner and Prof. Charlotte Stagg.
 I am funded by the Association of British Neurologists and the Dunhill Medical Trust.